Mortgage debt consolidation offers to turn your loans into a single loan that lets you borrow against your property to repay debts.

 How does consolidating debts into a mortgage work?

-Consolidating debts into a mortgage centralizes various debts under one roof.
+Consolidating debts into a mortgage brings various debts under one roof.
 You borrow money against your home's value to pay off other debts.
-This transfer converts unsecured debts into secured ones, tying them to your property.
+This transfer converts unsecured debts into secured ones.

 Assessing your eligibility for debt consolidation remortgage